physikiller/physikiller.github.io/_posts/2018-01-04-Dark Matter MSW? .md

 ---
 layout:     post
 title:      Can the neutrino mass originate from dark matter MSW effect
-subtitle:   a study on one possibility of neutrino mass generation mechanism
+subtitle:   a study on the neutrino mass generation mechanism
 date:       2018-03-15
 author:     Physikiller
 header-img: img/post-bg-BJJ.jpg